intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 additional activities such as meetings or calls with the relevant people (e.g. chairs, ADs, and authors).
 Such activities could be one-time events or organised in a standing groups.
-The liaison manager should be involved in these activities and may even help to lead the organisation of those activities.
+The liaison manager should be involved in the organization and the running of these activities.

 Since the IAB is ultimately responsible for liaison relationships, anyone who has an issue with a relationship (whether an IETF